Skymero/Tools/Lavoe/audio-analyzer/README.md

 A comprehensive audio analysis tool that processes audio files and extracts musical and acoustic characteristics for each note in sequence.
 This tool enables musicians, producers, and researchers to obtain an in-depth breakdown of sound elements using both classical signal processing and modern machine learning techniques.

+## Workflow
+- each feature is executed individually by the user according to their needs using args.parse_args()

 ## Features

 For every distinct note detected in an audio file, this tool extracts: